 Is Cost-Benefit Analysis Always Right?
 Talking About Accuracy

 The accuracy of the data used in cost-benefit analysis is crucial.
-Inaccurate or incomplete data can impact the outcome of the analysis and lead to flawed decision-making.
+Inaccurate or incomplete data can impact the analysis’s outcome and lead to flawed decision-making.

 Potential biases or assumptions, like overestimating benefits or underestimating costs, can also affect the accuracy.

-Intangible factors and ethical considerations, difficult to quantify, may not be adequately represented.
-These include environmental impact or social welfare.
+Intangible factors and ethical considerations, such as environmental impact or social welfare, that are difficult to quantify may not be adequately represented.

-In situations where these factors play a significant role, a cost-benefit analysis may not provide a true representation.
-It may be necessary to supplement such analysis with other tools or approaches.
+When these factors play a significant role, a cost-benefit analysis may not represent the truth.
+Other tools or approaches may be necessary to supplement such an analysis.

 Challenges and Limitations of Cost-Benefit Analysis

-Calculating costs and benefits for a cost-benefit analysis can be tough.
-Some costs and benefits, like environmental impacts or human life, are hard to measure.
-External factors and uncertainties, like economic changes or unforeseen events, can greatly affect the reliability of a cost-benefit analysis.
-People’s personal beliefs and values can also affect how they value costs and benefits.
+Calculating costs and benefits for a cost-benefit analysis can be challenging.
+Some fees and benefits, like environmental impacts or human life, are hard to measure.
+External factors and uncertainties, like economic changes or unforeseen events, can significantly affect the reliability of a cost-benefit analysis.
+People’s beliefs and values can also affect how they value costs and benefits.

-These challenges and limitations need to be carefully considered and addressed to ensure the effectiveness of a cost-benefit analysis.
+These challenges and limitations must be carefully considered and addressed to ensure the effectiveness of a cost-benefit analysis.

 Getting Ready for Cost-Benefit Analysis: Helpful Templates and Tools